A vibrant but laidback tropical city overlooking a glorious harbour, Darwin is a destination that captivates at every turn.

 Park type: Holiday.

 In-park attractions are highlighted by three resort-style pools, a water park with tipping bucket, a jumping pillow with shade sails, TV/movie room, camp kitchen, and BBQ areas.
-And it’s all backed by a relaxing atmosphere.
+Dogs are welcome on sites here, too.